 Or it may be that a woman leaving a long-term relationship may be simultaneously desiring freedom and intimacy.
 For her, the main feminine archetypes of the lover and the wild woman are both vying for position.

-So don’t expect one answer, or one fixed expression.
-And also don’t think you have to be some kind of wonder woman, holding all 7 female archetypes inside you at any one time!
+So don’t expect one answer or one fixed expression.
+Also don’t think you have to be some kind of wonder woman, holding all 7 female archetypes inside you at any one time!

 Instead, stay open to the process of becoming.